How to open the notebooks in the cloud using mybinder.org#

 Run notebook cells#

-Now that our desktop is set up, we can proceed to running each of the cells in the notebooks.
+Now that our desktop is set up, we can proceed to running each of the cells in the notebook.
+You can access them from the file browser on the left side, in the notebooks

-To open a notebook from this Jupyter interface, right click the notebook name in the file navigation panel from the Jupyter interface, and click “Open with -> Notebook”.
+To open these workshop notebooks in this Jupyter interface, right click the notebook name in the file navigation panel from the Jupyter interface, and click “Open with -> Notebook”.

-You will note that these notebooks contain a code cell which needs to be run to enable the Binder interface.
+Additionally, all of these notebooks contain a code cell which needs to be run to enable the napari window to be displayed in the Binder Desktop tab.

 Interact with the notebook!#